-- Click on the Context tab to raise the Context panel. - Expand the thread which is displayed in green.
+- Click on the Context tab to raise the Context panel.

-- Expand the first item in the walkback list that appeared as a result of the last step
+- Click on the plus sign in the Item column to expand the thread displayed in green. - Click on the plus sign to expand the first item in the walkback list that appeared as a result of the last step.